Why a Feelings Wheel Supports Your Positive Parenting Journey

 Luckily, whether your child is a teary toddler or a raging teen, there’s a shortcut to deciphering them.

 In 1980, Robert Plutchik developed what he called the Wheel of Emotions.
 Shortly afterwards, in 1982, Gloria Willcox published The Feeling Wheel: A Tool for Expanding Awareness of Emotions and Increasing Spontaneity and Intimacy.

 No matter the version you use, each one dives into the intricacies of human sentiment.
 But for this particular article, we’ll be referring specifically to Dr. Robert Plutchik’s 2016 wheel (shown below).

 The goal of the Wheel is to help people understand and identify not only what they feel, but the specifics of those feelings.
 Because sometimes, it’s not enough–or doesn’t feel quite right–to say you’re sad, happy, or scared: especially when somebody’s hiding in the closet over a homework assignment they would’ve sailed through last week.

 There’s actually SO much more going on.

-In addition, the Wheel is designed to reflect contrasting feelings.
-The exact opposite of peaceful, for example, is scared.
+The Wheel is also designed to mirror contrasting feelings.
+The opposite of ecstasy, for example, is grief.
 Both are found on symmetrically opposite sides of the circle.
-It also enlists the help of colors to visually group and separate emotions.
-And darker colors can indicate feelings of higher intensity.

-But despite exploring feelings that are as varied as a Pantone palette, how can we truly apply the Feeling Wheel to our daily lives and Positive Parenting journeys?
+But despite exploring feelings that are as varied as a Pantone palette, how can we truly apply the Wheel of Emotions to our daily lives and positive parenting journeys?

-The following are a few practical applications of the Feeling Wheel to make you ask, “Where has this been my whole life?”
+The following are a few practical applications to make you ask, “Where has this been my whole life?”